 The capacity of humanitarian organisations to deliver aid via traditional means is stretched to the limit.
 Despite the fact that funds for humanitarian assistance have increased significantly over the past few years, global needs have increased disproportionately, and only half of the humanitarian needs in 2018 were met.

 Humanitarian organisations, both local and global, need to learn to operate in the face of new challenges and cooperate better with each other to maximise their impact for people in need.

 The European Commission’s Civil Protection and Humanitarian Aid operations (ECHO) helps increase the response capacity and shape the governance of the international humanitarian system through the Enhanced Response Capacity (ERC) funds.
 In 2018, the European Commission allocated €1 million for ERC funds.

-The ERC provides seed funding to initiatives which develop and roll-out new approaches to ways of working, for the benefit of the humanitarian sector.
-These initiatives are expected to be subsequently integrated into permanent structures, ensuring continuity and long-term resources, so that every euro spent has a greater impact on the lives of the most vulnerable people.
+The ERC provides seed funding to initiatives that introduce and develop new approaches to ways of working, for the benefit of the humanitarian sector.
+These initiatives are to later integrated into permanent structures, ensuring continuity of work and long-term resources, so that every euro spent has the greatest possible impact on the lives of the most vulnerable people.

-In recent years, ERC has supported, amongst others, the capacity of humanitarian actors to better treat malnutrition, respond in urban humanitarian crises, use solar energy for sustainable water supply in refugee camps, increase access to care and healing for survivors of gender-based violence, increase the knowledge and capacity of duty-bearers (authorities, arms carriers, etc.) on the respect for international humanitarian law and supported the use of cash transfers to affected populations in emergency settings, and increase awareness on International Humanitarian Law.
+In recent years, the ERC has supported the capacity of humanitarian organisations to improve the treatment of malnutrition; respond to urban humanitarian crises; use solar energy for sustainable water supply in refugee camps, increase access to care for survivors of gender-based violence, use cash transfers for affected populations in emergency settings, and increase awareness on International Humanitarian Law.